larsha/k8s-helm-project-template/README.md

 # k8s-helm-project-template

 This repo aims to provide a starting point for creating a project utilizing Kubernetes with multiple environments including local/development.
+Comes packed with an simple example PHP app.

 ### Prerequisites